Expand AllClick here for a more accessible version

 If you have the opportunity to complete programming before your parole interview, you should make every effort to do so.
 Failing to participate or complete programming when it is offered while you are incarcerated will be viewed less favorably than participating or completing offered programming.
 This does not apply to anyone who is serving a sentence for a crime of violence, as defined in 42 Pa.C.S. § 9714 or from a crime requiring registration under 42 Pa.C.S.
 Ch.
 97 Subch.
 H.

 There are certain convictions for sexually-related crimes – committed on or after December 20, 2000 – involving a minor under the age of 18 that require an individual to be involved in programming before they can be seen by the Parole Board.
 This is not just a Parole Board policy or rule.
 This requirement is cited in the law: 42 Pa.C.S. § 9718.1.

 Parole Interview/Hearing Docket

-Developing a home plan that can be approved is the responsibility of the incarcerated individual.
-Proposed home plans must start with the inmate at the SCI.
-He/she needs to work with Department of Corrections (DOC) parole institutional staff to start this process.
+Developing a home plan that can be approved is the responsibility of the incarcerated person.
+Proposed home plans must start with the inmate at the SCI where he/she is incarcerated.
+Inmates need to work with the Department of Corrections’ (DOC) parole institutional staff to start this process.
 Parole supervision staff in the community investigate and approve/disapprove of the home plan.
-The entire home plan process is under the administration of the DOC.
-Incarcerated individuals, and their family members and friends, often write the Parole Board and ask about possible locations, why a plan was not approved, or what is causing the delay in the investigation.
-These are all questions that need to be asked to parole supervision staff.
+The entire home plan process is under the administration of the Department of Corrections (DOC – not the Parole Board.
+Any questions about the home plan status need to be asked to parole supervision staff.
 The parole agent who conducted the home plan provides contact information when the home plan is investigated.
 This person should be contacted for home plan status updates.